-Physicians and dentists who are honored by emeritus status, those who have retired from hospital practice as attending physicians at Stony Brook University Hospital and other practitioners who have attained notable career achievements.
+Physicians and dentists who are honored by emeritus status, those who have retired from hospital practice as attending physician or dentists at Stony Brook University Hospital and other practitioners who have attained notable career achievements.
 Honorary members of the medical staff do not have any patient care responsibilities and therefore are not reappointed.